 As a researcher, I am interested in how conditions of humanity are shaped in contemporary society through science and technology and what forms of inclusion and exclusion the changes entail.
 I have explored these questions by focusing on knowledge production in genetics, reproductive medicine and stem cell science, and technologies of reproduction, in particular infertility treatment (IVF), prenatal testing, and abortion.
 My current work involves exploring and developing speculative research approaches and theorization on both reproductive and ageing futures.
 Much of this work is based on a previous project on biomedical craftwork, where I studied the affective, embodied and relational basis of doing bioscience and the role of patients in knowledge production: Craft in Biomedical Research: The iPS Cell Technology and the Future of Stem Cell Science (2018).

-I lead the Academy of Finland research project VALDA: Valuating Lives through Infertility and Dementia, where we use ethnographic and text analysis methods to study value creation and governance related to reproduction and ageing.
+My recent projects include the Academy of Finland research project VALDA: Valuating Lives through Infertility and Dementia, where we used ethnographic and text analysis methods to study value creation and governance related to reproduction and ageing, and the Reproductive Futures project, where we organised several scientific and public events on fertility decline, family futures and ecological disruption.
 I am also co-founder of the Finnish Reproductive Studies Network (FiReSNet).

 I teach and supervise theses on the topics of biomedicine, biotechnologies, and knowledge production; reproduction, ageing, and assisting technologies; gender, body and materialities; text analysis and multisited ethnography.